lpembleton/lpembleton.rbind.io/content/authors/admin/_index.md

 title: Dr Luke Pembleton
 ---

-Dr Luke Pembleton is a Senior Research Scientist in Genomics at Agriculture Victoria.
-He leads a team which develops and implements innovative genotyping and genomic technologies along with associated computational pipelines to deliver intelligent whole system genomic breeding platforms for agricultural species.
+Dr Luke Pembleton is a Genomic Breeding Scientist and Strategic Science Manager at Barenbrug.
+He leads the development and implementation of commercial genomic breeding and associated ‘omic’ technologies.